-See in Glossary.
+At the same time the Aim Constraint rotates a GameObject to follow its source GameObjects, it can also maintain a consistent orientation for another axis.
+For example, you add an Aim Constraint to a Camera.
 To keep the Camera upright while the Constraint aims it, specify the up axis of the Camera and an up direction to align it to.

-Use the Up Vector to specify the up axis of a constrained GameObject.
+Use the Up Vector to specify the up axis of the constrained GameObject.
 Use the World Up Vector to specify the upward direction.
 As the Aim Constraint rotates the GameObject to face its source GameObjects, the Constraint also aligns the up axis of the constrained GameObject with the upward direction.

 |Activate||After you rotate the constrained GameObject and move its source GameObjects, click Activate to save this information.
 Activate saves the current offset from the source GameObjects in Rotation At Rest and Rotation Offset, then checks Is Active and Lock.|